Breathing tube in the throat. What is and proper care for a tracheostomy. Breathing tube. In what cases is tracheostomy performed?

 13303 0

-Understanding how the tracheostomy tube works
+Understanding the principles of operation of a tracheostomy tube

 - internal cannula;